DanOvando/marlin/README.md

 ## Naviation

 The core wrapper function is located in R/simmar.R.
-This funcion keeps track of each of the populations and fleets.
+This function keeps track of each of the populations and fleets.

 The actual population models are found in src/fish\_model.cpp.